irungentoo/toxcore/docs/updates/Crypto.md

 generate the users public-private key pair.
 (32 bytes each)

 The generated public key is set as the client_id of the peer.

-Note that only the crypto connection runs on top of Lossless UDP.
-The friend requests do not.

 Adding a friend
 ---------------